boxine/pentf/README.md

--S, --sequential      Do not run tests in parallel (same as -C 0) --fail-fast           Abort once a test fails --print-tasks         Output all tasks that the runner would perform, and exit
+-S, --sequential      Do not run tests in parallel (same as -C 0) --fail-fast           Abort once a test fails --print-tasks         Output all tasks that the runner would perform, and exit --exit-zero           Terminate with exit code 0 (success) even if tests fail.
+(Exit codes != 0 are still
+                      emitted in cases of internal crashes)
 ```

 ###### Locking